 Recent and Forthcoming appearances with the Cathedral Concerts SocietyRecent and

-As Leader, Leo is usually involved in any concert with the Cathedral Orchestra He has recently performed the Bruch Violin concerto and Vaughan Williams' 'The Lark Ascending' with this orchestra.
 Picture: Leo acknowledging applause from an appreciative audience after a brilliant performance of the Mendelsohnn Violin Concerto on 4 Feb 2012